Ferdinand Magellan: Voyage

 On 6 March 1521, the exhausted fleet made landfall at the island of Guam and were met by native Chamorro people who came aboard the ships and took items such as rigging, knives, and a ship's boat.
 The Chamorro people may have thought they were participating in a trade exchange (as they had already given the fleet some supplies), but the crew interpreted their actions as theft.
 Magellan sent a raiding party ashore to retaliate, killing several Chamorro men, burning their houses, and recovering the stolen goods.

 On 16 March, the fleet sighted the island of Samar ("Zamal") in the eastern Philippine Islands.
-They weighed anchor in the small (then uninhabited) island of Homonhon ("Humunu"), where they would remain for a week while their sick crew members recuperated.
+They dropped anchor in the small (then uninhabited) island of Homonhon ("Humunu"), where they would remain for a week while their sick crew members recuperated.
 Magellan befriended the tattooed locals of the neighboring island of Suluan ("Zuluan") and traded goods and supplies and learned of the names of neighboring islands and local customs.

 After resting and resupplying, Magellan sailed on deeper into the Visayan Islands.
 On 28 March, they anchored off the island of Limasawa ("Mazaua") where they encountered a small outrigger boat ("boloto").
 After talking with the crew of the boat via Enrique of Malacca (Magellan's slave-interpreter who was originally from Sumatra), they were met by the two large balangay warships ("balanghai") of Rajah Kulambo ("Colambu") of Butuan, and one of his sons.
 They went ashore to Limasawa where they met Kulambo's brother, another leader, Rajah Siawi ("Siaui") of Surigao ("Calagan").
 The rulers were on a hunting expedition on Limasawa.
 They received Magellan as their guest and told him of their customs and of the regions they controlled in northeastern Mindanao.
 The tattooed rulers and the locals also wore and used a great amount of golden jewelry and golden artifacts, which piqued Magellan's interest.
 On 31 March, Magellan's crew held the first Mass in the Philippines, planting a cross on the island's highest hill.
 Before leaving, Magellan asked the rulers for the next nearest trading ports.
 They recommended he visit the Rajahnate of Cebu ("Zubu"), because it was the largest.
 They set off for Cebu, accompanied by the balangays of Rajah Kulambo and reached its port on 7 April.